USB 3.0 external drive not recognized in Windows 10/11

 WD devices are great, but many reported that WD My Passport Ultra isn’t detected on their PC.
 If this happens, the problem is most likely an improperly formatted drive.

-Your drivers can also be one reason why an external hard drive is not showing up, and to fix that you might have to reinstall USB and the external drive drivers.
+Your drivers can also be one reason why an external hard drive is not showing up, and to fix that, you might have to reinstall the USB and the external drive drivers.

 In some rare cases, it’s possible that you have fatal errors on the external hard drive, but that can be fixed by following the solutions from this guide.

-USB 3.0 drives offer high transfer speed, but many users reported issues with their USB 3.0 external drive.
+USB 3.0 drives offer high transfer speeds, but many users have reported issues with their USB 3.0 external drives.
 Speaking of issues, these are some of the common problems with external drives:

 - USB 3.0 flash drive not recognized in USB 3.0 port – Your USB 3.0 port can’t recognize flash drives, solved by updating your motherboard drivers.

-- External hard drive not showing up in Disk Management – Caused by your cable and can be solved by replacing it.
+- External hard drive not showing up in Disk Management – Your cable causes this and can be solved by replacing it.

 - WD, Toshiba USB 3.0 external hard drive not recognized – Update the drivers and firmware for your drive.